Spindle

 Mobile Responsive

-From the beginning, it was a requirement that the site be responsive.
-The mobile application process was important for candidates who apply on the go; therefore that functionality was made a priority.
+From the beginning, the mobile experience was treated as a core use case, not an afterthought.
+The mobile application process was important for candidates who apply on the go; therefore; everything was designed to scale gracefully and intuitively on small screens.

 Continued Testing